SVNS: Core teams

 A group of core teams, currently 8 in number, is announced for each season based on performances in the previous season.
 Each core team has a guaranteed place in all of that season's events.
 The core teams have been selected through a designated promotion/relegation process since the 2012–13 season.
-A new system from the 2023–24 season, will see 12 core teams, with up to 4 being relegated each year.
-However, as part of the structural reforms from the 2024–25 season, the number of core teams will be further reduced to 8.
+A new system from the 2023–24 season, saw 12 core teams, with anywhere from 1 to 4 teams being relegated each season.
+However, as part of the structural reforms from the 2024–25 season, the number of core teams were further reduced to 8.